retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 If you have this on, and you experience any problem that is not the cache getting dropped on upgrade, you *must* clear the cache and reproduce the problem.
 When you change this setting, as with any setting change, the cache will be dropped.

+#### Parallel background exports:

+default: `1`

+BBT can now perform its exports in a separate thread, and should no longer block Zotero's UI pretty much regardless of how large your library is.
+The default of 1 parallel export should suit most needs, but if you have many auto-exports set up, you may want to raise the maximum parallel exports to prevent queueing of exports.
+It is possible to turn background exports off by setting this value to `0` in the hidden preferences; you will get the old (blocking) behavior back, but you can't complain about Zotero being laggy during auto-exports.
+All Zotero exports are blocking, and it's a minor miracle I got background exports to work at all.

 ### Import

 #### Sentence-case titles on import: